weilueluo/ucl-notes/COMP0023 Network Systems.md

 - Packet loss.
 - Duplication: duplicate send because sender did not receive a respond.
 - Unbounded Delay: receiver sent a response but was delayed, so sender send again and received two responses as well, also causes duplication.
-- Noise on links: packet can be corrupted, but error correction is mostly efficient and these packets are dropped.
+- Noise on links: packet can be corrupted, but error correction is mostly efficient and will drop these packets.
 - Links break: packet can be rerouted when failure.
 - Out-of-order delivery: receiver need to reassemble packets.